abs428/deadringer/README.md

 # deadringer
-Creates near duplicates of the records in your dataset by adding different kinds of noise.
+Creates near duplicates of the records in datasets by adding different kinds of noise.